 There is a list of 300 songs.
 If I turn to play the songs in shuffle mode, play the same songs, but do not play other songs from this list.
 As if the player chose a certain interval, and includes songs in sequence.
 But with 300 songs played only a part of them, the other part is not played at all.
 I watch it about 1 year.
 I'm tired of hearing the same thing.
 I want a real change.

-#4 Updated by Виктор Пономарёв almost 6 years ago
+#4 Updated by Виктор Пономарёв about 6 years ago

 Yes, John.
 It looks like this:

 1...50...100...150...200...250...300 – is number of songs (N=300).

 If play with shuffle mode, songs are played in sequence:

 It is an intensified model of play.
 I want to show that, for example, 5 – 45 songs never played.